 Supplements and Constipation

 One of the common side effects experienced by people taking calcium supplements is constipation.
 The two main types of calcium supplements are calcium carbonate and calcium citrate.
 Calcium carbonate requires the stomach to be acidic for it to be absorbed, so you should take it with food.
 This is the form of calcium found in antacids that contain calcium.
 Calcium citrate can be taken with or without food.
 Calcium citrate malate is a form of calcium used to fortify orange juice.
 Constipation is more likely with high doses of calcium and with calcium supplements in the form of calcium carbonate, especially if you take calcium carbonate on an empty stomach.
-Consider taking calcium citrate in doses of 500 milligrams or less at one time to limit the risk of suffering from constipation.
+Consider taking calcium citrate in doses of 500 milligrams or less at one time to limit the risk of experiencing constipation.

 If one type of calcium supplement causes constipation, try another to see if this helps, since not everyone responds the same way to each type of supplement.
 Whichever type of calcium supplement you take, the best way to limit the risk of constipation while taking calcium supplements is to consume plenty of fiber-rich foods along with six to eight glasses of water each day.
 Starting with a low dose of calcium and gradually increasing the dose can also help limit constipation.